IBM/cloudpakforapplications-appmod-workshop/workshop/README.md

 ## App Modernization Workshop

-In the workshop you will learn about foundational open source technologies and industry-wide accepted best practices for building modern, scalable, portable, and robust applications.
-You will learn migration strategies for moving legacy, monolithic WAS applications into Liberty containers running on Red Hat OpenShift, and some of the common pitfalls to watch out for.
+In the workshop you will learn about foundational open source technologies and OpenShift for building modern, scalable, portable, and robust applications.
+We will be focusing on the developer experience in OpenShift, and tricks you can employ to spend less time configuring environments and getting things working and more time coding.

 ### Agenda